-The Water Supply, Sewerage and Trade Waste Pricing Policy Guidelines, issued by the Department of Land and Water Conservation in December 2002, require that Councils to levy charges for water and sewerage by means of annual charges for access to the reticulation system and service charges for utilisation.
+The Water Supply, Sewerage and Trade Waste Pricing Policy Guidelines (issued by the Department of Land and Water Conservation in December 2002) require that Councils to levy charges for water and sewerage by means of annual charges (for access to the reticulation system) and service charges (for utilisation).

-The Best Practice Management of Water Supply and Sewerage Guidelines 2007 require NSW local water utilities to achieve ongoing full cost recovery for their water supply and sewerage services.
+The Best-Practice Management of Water Supply and Sewerage Guidelines 2007 require NSW local water utilities to achieve ongoing full cost recovery for their water supply and sewerage services.
 This is also a requirement of National Competition Policy and the National Water Initiative.
 Full cost recovery involves raising sufficient revenue to cover maintenance and administration costs as well as the cost of the depreciation of water supply infrastructure.

-The best practice guidelines also require smaller local water utilities of less than 4,000 connected properties to raise at least 50% of residential revenue from water usage charges in order to better manage water resources.
+The best practice guide also requires smaller local water utilities (less than 4000 connected properties) to raise at least 50% of residential revenue from water usage charges in order to better manage water resources.

-Council's water charges must therefore:
+Council's suggested water charges must therefore:

-- · achieve full cost recovery for Council's water business, including depreciation; and - attempt to raise more than 50% of revenue from usage charges.
+- Achieve full cost recovery for Council's water business (including depreciation); - Move towards raising more than 50% of revenue from usage charges.

-Charges for the 2018/19 Financial Year
+Proposed Charges for the 2018/19 Financial Year

-The charges for the 2018/19 financial year are detailed in the table below:
+The suggested charges for the 2018/19 financial year are detailed in the table below: